manasxzz/IITG/README.md

-# Manas Data Analysis Tool
+# CPMG Data Analysis Tool

 **An application for fitting CPMG relaxation dispersion data in protein NMR.**
 Developed during a research internship at **IIT Guwahati**.